 - The two titles held by King Bradley of Fullmetal Alchemist are usually translated as "Führer" and "President".
 "King"?
 That's his actual first name.
 Justified, in that he was part of a breeding program to create the ideal ruler for Amestris; his name was a fabrication, chosen to reinforce his image as a ruler.

 - The milder version occurs in Ghost Hunt.
-One of the characters goes under a fake Japanese name (Shibuya Kazuya).
-The characters all call him by a nickname they make up, "Naru" (short for narcissist).
-When he first hears it, this shocks him, because "Naru" is the Japanese pronunciation of his real (English) nickname, "Noll," which is short for his real English name "Oliver."
+One of the characters goes by a fake name in Japanese (Shibuya Kazuya).
+The characters all call him by a nickname protagonist Mai comes up with, "Naru" (short for narcissist).
+When he first hears it, this shocks him, because "Naru" is the Japanese pronunciation of his actual (English) nickname, "Noll," which is short for his real name, the English "Oliver."
 Phew.)

 - The section chief in You're Under Arrest!.
 He's mostly referred to by his title, which in Japanese is "Kachou"; at one point it's revealed that this is also his real name (though written with different kanji).

 - In episode 29 of Happy Heroes, an alien girl lands on planet Xing Xing and, since she's forgotten what her name is, decides to call herself "Cockroach".
 At the end of the episode, Doctor H. finds a document from her ship revealing that her name really is Cockroach.